margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Thank you, God, for the good you do through your Christian brothers and sisters.
 Martin Luther King, Jr.'s work was so powerful.
 Your eyes were on the prize all along, leading your people along.

-## I LOVE THE BLACK MAN ##
-I am grateful for car rides with an African American man proclaiming that "I LOVE the Black man" after four other outings with African American men.
-I am grateful for conversations with him about a key African American leader.
-The stereotype of African Americans is that their neighborhoods are dangerous, in debt, in poverty.
-The stereotype of African Americans is that they are borderline criminals.
-They do so much good, however.
-This is the stereotype.
-Everyone has a story.
-Everyone has a past.
-Everyone has a future.
-This is only the beginning of America's journey to freedom.
-I believe in the Black man.

 ## Why Am I Being Tracked? ##
 Why am I being tracked?